 - Voluntary work

 There is a thriving DofE Gold unit at Hills Road Sixth Form College, which focuses predominantly on the expedition side of the award.
-You will undertake three expeditions through the course of Year 12 – and you do not necessarily need to have completed bronze or silver to join the unit, but a letter of application is required and suitability is determined from there.
+You will undertake three expeditions through the course of Year 12 – and you do not necessarily need to have completed bronze or silver to join the unit.
 This award is demanding but enjoyable and highly regarded by employers.

 You will have access to some of the best indoor and outdoor sports facilities in the region.
 Including Badminton, Basketball, Cricket, Football, Frisbee, Hockey, Netball, Rowing, Rugby, Squash, Tennis and Volleyball.